b-bokma/comms/README.md

 * initiate the database using `python init_db.py`
 * This fills the database with some dummy data from `python test_data_db.sql`.
 If you want an empty DB, comment out this function
 * run `flask run` to start the application

+## Improvements

+* Add edit forms for journalists and media outlets
+* Add possibility to label and group questions
+* add possibility to add multiple journalists to one question
+* add page to view all questions one journalists has asked